 As clean, nontoxic beauty continues to break into the mainstream, it was only a matter of time before I started fearing my antiperspirant.
-For years, rumors circulating the internet have claimed that active ingredients in your usual drugstore deodorant can lead to breast cancer.
-Which, naturally, is terrifying when you’ve been swiping the stuff under your arms since puberty.
-Though, the research behind this theory has mostly come up inconclusive.
+For years, rumors circulating the Internet have claimed that active ingredients in your usual drugstore deodorant can lead to breast cancer.
+While the research is inconclusive, it's naturally a terrifying thought when you’ve been swiping the stuff under your arms since puberty.

 "There are no strong epidemiologic studies in the medical literature that link breast cancer risk and antiperspirant use, and very little scientific evidence to support this claim.
 In fact, a carefully designed epidemiologic study of this issue published in 2002 compared 813 women with breast cancer and 793 women without the disease.
 The researchers found no link between breast cancer risk and antiperspirant use, deodorant use, or underarm shaving," reports The American Cancer Society.

 That being said, I’m not against limiting the number of chemicals I put in and on my body.
 So when I read about Crystal’s Body Deodorant Stone, I was game to give it a try.
 Plus, Ashley Graham says the brand's spray version is her favorite.